 The city's second letter to the FAA was presented to the Airport Commission on 11 AUG 2011 for information only--no request for approval THIS time.
 An airline pilot and former Airport Commissioner voiced the objections of the aviation community to the Commission, but city staff determined to ignore those concerns and the serious issues involved.
 It should be noted that this second letter was NEVER PUBLICLY REVIEWED by the Helicopter Committee prior to its signature and transmittal to the FAA by airport officials.

-Responding to the false statements made in the city's second letter (26 JUL 2011) to the FAA, over 30 Torrance Airport users sent another letter to the FAA voicing the truth about these misstatements and, again, expressing serious concern about their safety if the city's proposals were implemented.
+Responding to the false statements made in the city's second letter (26 JUL 2011) to the FAA, over 30 Torrance Airport users sent another letter to the FAA voicing the truth about these false statements and, again, expressing serious concern about their safety if the city's proposals were implemented.

 On 29 July 2012, the city held another meeting of the Helicopter Committee and sponsored Mr Rob Henry (FAA's Manager of the Airspace & Procedures Group) to share their plans for gathering data during a 180-day testing period this summer and fall.
 These tests would not begin until modifications to the control tower are completed and the communications equipment tested (which occurred 1 October 2012).